-It's hard to manage applications across cloud providers and distributed locations without hurting security and performance.
+It's hard to build and manage applications across cloud providers without increasing complexity and risk.
 F5 can help.

-With F5 multi-cloud solutions, DevOps, SecOps, and NetOps can work together better with consolidated and consistent multi-cloud management services unbound from native cloud-provider management limitations.
+With F5 multi-cloud solutions, DevOps, SecOps, and NetOps can work together better, with consolidated and consistent multi-cloud management services unbound from native cloud-provider management limitations.
 Accelerate cloud migration and adoption with assurance.
 Build security into infrastructure-as-code and automate security and infrastructure as you deploy.
-Deploy faster and safer across clouds with F5.
+Scale faster and safer across clouds with F5.

 Simplify multi-cloud operations and create consistent deployments across multiple cloud providers and locations while maintaining common policies and operational procedures by using a single SaaS-based management platform.
 Take advantage of best-of-breed services and capabilities from each cloud provider and comply with regulatory requirements while minimizing the operational burden of heterogeneous cloud providers.

-For many organizations, it’s not practical to be tied to one cloud anymore, given the flexibility of choosing the right cloud for each application or service.
-To combat policy and configuration sprawl without impacting flexibility or speed, you need a lightweight management solution that spans across cloud providers.
-That means, in some cases, choosing not to adopt the native application services available on most public clouds.
-While these solutions may start out as the simplest option, they lack the advanced functionality and cross-cloud capabilities that NGINX provides.
+It’s no longer practical to rely on one cloud provider, given the flexibility of choosing the right cloud for each application or service.
+To combat policy and configuration sprawl without impacting flexibility or speed, you need a lightweight management solution that connects across cloud providers.
+Sometimes, that means choosing not to adopt the native services available on most public clouds.
+While these solutions may start out as the easiest option, they lack the advanced functionality and cross-cloud capabilities that NGINX provides.